IntentArchitect/Docs/articles/whats-new/2024/10/index.md

   - **[CosmosDB Module Enums stored as String](#cosmosdb-module-enums-stored-as-string)** - CosmosDB module now allows Enums to be stored as strings in your documents.
   - **[OpenTelemetry Module Enhanced with Expanded Configurations and New Export Options](#opentelemetry-module-enhanced-with-expanded-configurations-and-new-export-options)** - The OpenTelemetry module now supports expanded configuration options and introduces a new export option.
   - **[Import Stored Procedures for Repositories](#import-stored-procedures-for-repositories)** - Import definitions of Stored Procedures from SQL Server into your Domain Repository.
+  - **[C# code management: Overriding return statements is now easier](#c-code-management-overriding-return-statements-is-now-easier)** - Return statements can now be ignored more simply.

 ## Update details